alexkarasik/AlexKarasikOLE.github.io/pages/profiles/alexkarasik.md

 # Hello there!
 ## I'm Alex K!
 ### Let me tell you a bit about myself
+I'm on Eastern Standard Time
+My OS is a Mac Sierra version 10.12.3
 [Here's my website](http://alexkarasik.com/)

 > I used to be a teacher in **South Korea**, but now I want to get into education technology